jxmot/github-label-manager/README.md

 **NOTE: This project is currently a "work-in-progress".
 And will be in various states between "working" and "not working".
 The master branch will not necessarily be the most current.**

+**2013-04-10 : Label file export/import and row marking (as imported) is working, needs additional testing and integration of imported labels into other operations.**

 **2013-03-31 : Basic label retrieval from a repo, label edit, undo, and mark for deletion are working.**

-**Major To Do's : file I/O, label deletion from repo, label upload to repo**
+**Major To Do's : label deletion from repo, label upload to repo, new label creation**

 A web based utility to manage GitHub labels.